-After giving a small donation, Dean Kathryn May visited me in LA and asked if I might chair a Capital Campaign Committee that eventually resulted in the groundbreaking for Cooper Hall in 2012.
+After I gave a small donation, Dean Katharyn May visited me in LA and asked if I might chair a Capital Campaign Committee that eventually resulted in the groundbreaking for Cooper Hall in 2012.
 I was hooked — and must say addicted — to the thrill of seeing this come to life.
 Like the thrill I get in working with teams moving in the same direction, old friendships blossomed and new friendships were made.

 After working for 40 years, and now retiring eight years ago, UW–Madison continues to give to me generously through meaningful projects and programs to be involved in.
 I am the first nurse to serve on the Wisconsin Foundation and Alumni Association Board.
 I have served on the Wisconsin School of Business Advisory Board.
 I continue to serve on the Board of Visitors for the School of Nursing, as co-chair of the Alumni Engagement Committee, and on the NAO board.

 SCHUMACHER: I stay involved because I want to pay it forward.
 My experience at UW–Madison and in the School of Nursing can be largely credited to those before me who spent their time, expertise, effort, and money to support the mission of the School of Nursing and the students.
 I currently serve on the board of the NAO.
 I am an active member of the Badger Nurse Network as well as the Alumni Engagement Committee and the new Young Alumni Subcommittee.
 I have enjoyed participating in “A Shot at Getting Connected” (a Badger nurse networking event), student mock interviews, and other mentoring opportunities.
 I also taught a community health course at the School and then led a three-week clinical immersion trip to Malawi for nursing students in 2018.
 This was an amazing experience and spending time with these students was unforgettable—I continue to stay in touch with those students!